sarvan01-IdEinstein/ideinstein-website/BLOG_IMAGES_SETUP.md

 2. Add the required images
 3. Test the blog posts to ensure images load correctly
 4. Optimize images for web if needed

+#There are some long name changes donr and refer the current folder